 As Governor, Harrison led troops that defeated an attacking American Indian force at the Battle of Tippecanoe in 1811, which made Harrison a national figure.
 Two years later, Harrison served as a General who led American forces to victory at the Battle of the Thames.

 Following his military career, Harrison had mixed success as a political figure over the next 25 years.
 He briefly served in the House and Senate before gaining an appointment as ambassador to Colombia.
 President Andrew Jackson recalled Harrison, who had sided with Jackson’s enemy, Henry Clay.

 In an attempt to derail Jackson’s hand-picked successor, Martin Van Buren, from winning the White House in 1836, the Whigs picked three regional leaders, including Harrison, in an attempt to divide the Electoral College.
-Harrison finished second to the victorious Van Buren.
+Harrison finished second to Van Buren.

 The 1840 Whig convention saw the party unite behind Harrison after Clay failed to gain enough popular support to be a viable candidate.

 The second contest between Harrison and Martin Van Buren was nasty, prolonged, and full of gamesmanship.
 It also featured stump speeches, smear campaigns, and dirty tactics.
 In the election of 1840, the Van Buren camp, knowing their candidate had been president during an economic depression, focused their campaign on attacking Harrison’s character.
 One Democratic newspaper printed the following quote about Harrison: “Give him a barrel of hard cider and settle a pension of two thousand a year on him, and take my word for it, he will sit the remainder of his days in his log cabin.”